Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 -  Set the OS timezone to UTC;
 -  Delete any existing NSM data/configuration;
 -  Create a Sguil server and user;
--  Create a Snorby user;
--  Configure Snort and Bro to monitor interface eth0;
+-  Configure Snort and Bro to monitor your selected sniffing interface;
 -  Run a single IDS process per interface;
 -  Run a single Bro process per interface; and
--  Configure ELSA as both a Log Node and Web Node.
+-  Configure the Elastic Stack.
-   It will take a minute for the setup to complete, but trust me it's a lot less time than it would take if you didn't have Security Onion guiding the way.
+   It will take a few minutes for the setup to complete, but trust me it's a lot less time than it would take if you didn't have Security Onion guiding the way.